sasadangelo/llmchat/README.md

 # LLM ChatBOT

-Large Language Model (LLM) Chat is my first experiment with LLM Artificial Intelligence.
-It is a ChatBOT can works with different LLM models (free or paid) to interact with the user.
-The chatbot can be configured to provide a wide range of behaviour that goes from the more coherent to the more creative.
-Since the chatbot uses also LLM paid models it provides estimation of the cost of every single message and the total cost of the session.
-In aany moment you can clear the conversation.
+Large Language Model (LLM) ChatBOT is my first experiment with LLM Artificial Intelligence (AI).
+It is a ChatBOT that can works with different LLM models (free or paid) to interact with the user.
+The chatbot is configurable to provide a wide range of behaviour that goes from the more coherent to the more creative.
+Since the chatbot uses LLM paid models, it provide cost estimation of each conversation session.
+In whatver moment you can clear the conversation.

-This is an experiment, however, my developer experience tought me that when you provide a UI and Text mode interaction you're force to well structure your code to avoid duplication.
-For this reason, the chatbot supports two operation mode: Text and UI.
+This project is an experiment, however, my experience as a developer has taught me that when you provide two modes of interaction (graphical and textual) you are forced to structure your code well.
+For this reason the chatbot supports two interaction modes: GUI and text.

 ## Prerequisites